bluedata-katacoda/katacoda-scenarios/Spark_Scenario/step2.md

 `ls -R`{{execute}}

-You will see the following:
-./appconfig:
-appjob  logging.sh  macros.sh  startscript  utils.sh
-./image:

-Now, we will create a folder called “centos” inside the empty image directory.
-Execute the following command to do so :
+Create a folder named Centos and a sub folder spark inside the image directory.
+To do that, execute the following command:

 `mkdir ~/Spark/image/centos`{{execute}}

+`mkdir ~/Spark/image/centos/spark`{{execute}}